How to Make a Perfect Cheesecake: 10 Tips and Tricks

-HOW DO YOU MAKE A HOMEMADE CHEESECAKE FILLING?
+HOW TO MAKE A HOMEMADE CHEESECAKE FILLING

 Making the filling of the cheesecake is going to be fairly straight forward.
 You want to combine the cream cheese, sugar and flour together until it’s nice and smooth.
 As mentioned above, you don’t want to over mix or mix on too high of a speed.

 Next you’ll add the sour cream and vanilla extract, then the eggs one at a time.
 Adding the eggs one at a time helps ensure that they incorporate well without having to over mix or use too high of a speed.

 CAN I MAKE A CHEESECAKE WITHOUT A SPRINGFORM PAN?

 As I mentioned above, springform pans really are the way to go.
 In a pinch though, you could use a cake pan and line it with aluminum foil that you can use to “lift” the cheesecake out of the pan once it’s fully baked and cooled.

 The other alternative, though it gives you a different look, is a pie pan.

 To make a no bake cheesecake, you’ll often use ingredients that are very similar to a baked cheesecake, with the exception of the eggs.
 Some other ingredient amounts are likely to have been adjusted as well.
 Additionally, whipped cream is typically used to add volume and air to the batter that get’s lost when the cheesecake doesn’t have eggs and isn’t baked.

 See my recipe for the Best No Bake Cheesecake.